idaholab/moose/tutorials/tutorial03_verification/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/presentation/tutorial03_heat.md

 $\hat{n}$ is the boundary outward facing normal vector.
 The boundary term is a result of using integration by parts and the divergence theorem.

-This derivation also includes provisions for the application of a Dirichlet boundary conditions, the details of which are not not necessary for this tutorial.
+This derivation also includes provisions for the application of Dirichlet boundary conditions, the details of which are not necessary for this tutorial.

 !---